 This estimate represents your initial pension benefit.
 Each year, a cost of living adjustment (COLA) is applied to your pension based on the change in the Consumer Price Index (CPI).
-Tier 3 has a maximum 3% COLA each year.
+Tier 5 has a 3% COLA cap with a COLA bank.
+This means that if the CPI rises more than 3%, the excess is "banked" and applied to your benefit during years in which the COLA would otherwise be less than 3%.